tetzng/pez/README.md

 The destination fish configuration directory can be overridden using:
 `$PEZ_TARGET_DIR` > `$__fish_config_dir` > `$XDG_CONFIG_HOME/fish` > `~/.config/fish`

-Additionally, `pez-lock.toml` records information about the installed packages and the files copied.
-It is created in the same directory as `pez.toml` and will append information if it already exists.
+Additionally, `pez-lock.toml` records information about the installed plugins and the files copied.
+It is created in the same directory as `pez.toml` and is updated if it already exists.

 ### Concurrency